anyammbuya/ALB_autoscaling/README.md

-# Deploying a secure Two-tier Infrastructure With High Availabilty
+# Deploying a secure Two-tier Infrastructure With High Availability

 This is an example Terraform configuration the allows the deployment of a two-tier web architecture on AWS.